Toddlers and technology: 4 ways to ensure your child is safe when using the internet

 4. Discuss sharing personal information

-Sharing personal information on the internet could be harmful as location and birth dates could help strangers identify where your child is at a specific time.
+Sharing personal information on the internet could be harmful, as location and birth dates could help strangers identify where your child is at a specific time.
 This is why it is crucial for parents to talk to their children about personal information such as their email address, their full names, phone number, address and school name.
+Children often don’t realise the danger of sharing personal information online, so it’s important they understand when it is and is not OK.

-Use of images should also be discussed so that your child understands that some photographs could give people the wrong impression.
-If a website or someone online requests information from your child, you should encourage them to speak to you first.
+Use of images should also be discussed, so that your child understands that some photographs could give people the wrong impression.
+If a website or someone online requests information from your child, you should encourage them to speak to you first rather than simply giving the information or images away.